Solar Panel Inspection Checklist for Australian Homeowners (2026)

 • Inverter warranty documentation accessible

-• Grid connection agreement (DNSP notification of export approval) on file
+• Grid connection agreement on file

-F2.
+☐ F2.
 Emergency Shutdown Procedure

-• You know where the DC isolator at the inverter is and how to operate it
+• You know where the DC isolator at the inverter is

-• Emergency shutdown procedure is labelled on the inverter or switchboard
+• Emergency shutdown procedure is labelled on the inverter

 When to Call a Professional